 Failure to award DHP when a claim is made by a couple with severe disability, who have adaptations to their home due to their disability and a terminal illness diagnosis, when D’s own guidance states that [Test Valley’s DHP Scheme aims to “Support people with disabilities who has or need adaptations to their property”, “Help claimants through personal crises and difficult events” and “Support the vulnerable,” and in making the decision will consider “medical circumstances”, the “exceptional nature” of the C’s circumstances and the “possible impact on the Council of not making such an award”] suggests that the decision has been unlawfully reached without reference to the Claimants’ individual, personal circumstances.

-In the alternative, it suggests that the decision has been unlawfully reached without reference to material factors ie to the DWP or D’s own Guidance.
+In the alternative, it suggests that the decision has been unlawfully reached without reference to material factors ie, to the DWP or D’s own Guidance.

 In the alternative, the decision not to award DHP in circumstances when a claim is made by a couple with severe disability, on benefit only income, who have adaptations to their home due to their disability and a terminal illness diagnosis which would render moving to a smaller property impossible, so unreasonable as to constitute Wednesbury unreasonableness.